 2. ed Cut-Off Date for filing any Motion to Amend the Pleadings and/or to add 3.
-Recommend ed Discovery Plan: A. Describe the subjects on which Discovery is to be sought and the nature and extent of Discovery that each party needs to: (1) make a Settlement evaluation, (2) prepare for case Dispositive Motions and (3) prepare for Trial: В. What changes should be made, if any, in the limitations on Discovery imposed under the Ohio Rules of Civil Procedure or the Local Rules of this Court: C. Additional recommendations or limitations on Discovery: D. Describe area in which expert testimony is expected and indicate whether each expert will be specially retained within the meaning of the Ohio Rules of Civil Procedure: E. Recommended date for Plaintiff's Expert Designation(s): F. Recommended date for Defendant's Expert Designation(s):
+Recommended Discovery Plan: A. Describe the subjects on which Discovery is to be sought and the nature and extent of Discovery that each party needs to: (1) make a Settlement evaluation, (2) prepare for case Dispositive Motions and (3) prepare for Trial: В. What changes should be made, if any, in the limitations on Discovery imposed under the Ohio Rules of Civil Procedure or the Local Rules of this Court: C. Additional recommendations or limitations on Discovery: D. Describe area in which expert testimony is expected and indicate whether each expert will be specially retained within the meaning of the Ohio Rules of Civil Procedure: E. Recommended date for Plaintiff's Expert Designation(s): F. Recommended date for Defendant's Expert Designation(s):

 G. Recommended discovery cut-off date: 4.
 Recommended Dispositive Motion date: 5.
-Recommended date for a Status Confere ence (if any): 6.
+Recommended date for a Status Conference (if any): 6.
 Recommended date for a Final Pre-Trial Conference: 7.
 Has a settlement demand been made?
 Yes/No A response?
-Yes/No Date by which a Settlement Demand can n be made: Date by which a Response can be made: 8.
-The earliest Settlement Conference or M productive is: · · 9. urt: Sign atures: Attorney(s) for Plaintiff(s): Attorney(s) for Defendant(s): (Ohio Bar #) Trial Attorney for Plaintiff (Ohio Bar #) Trial Attorney for Defendant (Ohio Bar # (Ohio Bar # Trial Attorney for Plaintiff Trial Attorney for Defendant (Ohio Bar #) (Ohio Bar #) Trial Attorney for Plaintiff Trial Attorney for Defendant
+Yes/No Date by which a Settlement Demand can be made: Date by which a Response can be made: 8.
+The earliest Settlement Conference or Mediation referral reasonably likely to be productive is: 9.
+Other matters for the attention of the Court: Sign atures: Attorney(s) for Plaintiff(s): Attorney(s) for Defendant(s): (Ohio Bar #) Trial Attorney for Plaintiff (Ohio Bar #) Trial Attorney for Defendant (Ohio Bar # (Ohio Bar # Trial Attorney for Plaintiff Trial Attorney for Defendant (Ohio Bar #) (Ohio Bar # Trial Attorney for Plaintiff Trial Attorney for Defendant